richpeck/exception_handler/README.md

 Whenever an exception is caught by `config.exceptions_app`, it is routed to the `exceptions` controller's `show` action.

 ![Exceptions Controller](/readme/exception_controller.jpg "Exceptions Controller")

+This gives us the most efficient & flexible way of catching, displaying & handling exceptions.

+Here is an example of `exception_handler` in action:

 ----------